CHRISTOPHER CULPO

 Christopher Culpo

-As a performer Christopher Culpo has released four albums: Portrait in Black & White with saxophonist Jean Charles Richard, Love & Bananas Are Here with the Culpo – Richard- Herbert Trio and two albums with the Fresh Frozen Trio which features clarinetist – saxophonist Achille Succi and tuba player Glauco Benedetti.
-In late 2017 he will release a new recording with Irish saxophonist Catherine Sikora.
-His current ensemble features Succi, contrabassist Salvatore Maiore and trombonist Massimo Morganti.
-With this group he recorded in April 2017 his composition The Four Freedoms, based on the Norman Rockwell paintings, which was commissioned by the Albany-Berkshire Ballet.
-His « After Midnight, Before Dawn » was praised by The Washington Post as « a strikingly vivid work that explores the elusive worlds of sleeping and dreaming, to hallucinogenic effect ».
+As a performer Christopher Culpo has released many recordings including: Portrait in Black & White with saxophonist Jean Charles Richard, Love & Bananas Are Here with the Culpo–Richard- Herbert Trio and two albums with the Fresh Frozen Trio which features clarinetist – saxophonist Achille Succi and tuba player Glauco Benedetti.
+In duo with Succi he has released Live in Cremona and two volumes of improvisations, The Golden Hand Sessions Volumes 1 and 2.
+Also in duo with Irish saxophonist Catherine Sikora he has released The Spectral Life of Things and Mimesis.
+His composition After Midnight, Before Dawn was praised by The Washington Post as « a strikingly vivid work that explores the elusive worlds of sleeping and dreaming, to hallucinogenic effect ».
 In February 2012 Culpo was awarded the Clefworks composition prize and his Of Ground, or Air, or Ought- was premiered by the ETHEL quartet in Montgomery, Alabama.
 In 2013 Radio France commissioned Culpo to compose Murmurations for the National Orchestra of France.
+And in 2019 he was awarded second prize in the Uuno Klami Composition Competition for Mundus Imaginalis, for piano and string orchestra.

 For booking inquires, info & other requests